Overnight Camp FAQ

 How are cabin assignments made?

-If your camper is registering for camp along with a friend, please contact us if you would like to request that the campers are placed together.
-Due to COVID cabin capacity restrictions, we are not able to guarantee that campers will be placed in the same cabin.
+If your camper is registering for camp along with a friend or family member of a similar age, please contact us if you would like them to be placed in the same camp unit.
+We are not able to guarantee that campers will be placed in the same cabin.
 However, it is likely that they can be placed in the same living unit, which means they can spend nearly the entire day together.

 How do parents and campers communicate while at camp?

 Campers are encouraged to write letters home to tell their family and friends all about camp.
 And families and friends are encouraged to write letters to campers.
-Mail for campers is dropped off at camp when you drop off your camper and delivered to campers through the week.
+Mail for campers is dropped off at camp when you drop off your camper and will be delivered to your camper throughout the week.
 As a screen-free and electronics-free camp, campers do not communicate using phones while at camp.
-However, parents/guardians are welcome to call camp and speak with a camp volunteer anytime!
+However, parents/guardians are welcome to call camp and speak with a camp staff member anytime!

 How are medications handled at camp?